 Health is crucial for a pilot.
 There are strict medical requirements for everyone who wants to drive airplanes.
 This part is a deal breaker for many enthusiastic people who dream of this job.
 But it doesn’t have to be this way!

 There are a lot of myths surrounding this topic such as ‘you need to have a perfect vision’ or ‘you can’t have dental fillings’, etc. While the first one is partially true, it’s still misleading since eye correction can be used, therefore you can wear glasses in the cockpit.
-The second statement is just completely nonsense, but people still often believe these.
-Check out the requirements and see for yourself if you may fit them.
+The second statement is just complete nonsense, but people still often believe it.
+Check out the requirements and see for yourself if you fit them.
 If you have any doubts just discuss it with a doctor.

 It’s important to note that you can start your training without holding a medical certificate, but it’s still highly advised to do a thorough medical checkup beforehand.
-If you don’t want to drive commercially, you’ll only need a class II certificate which have lower requirements.
+If you don’t want to drive commercially, you’ll only need a class II certificate which has lower requirements.

 Education